 APSA Diversity Fellowship Program: Travel Grant Application

 The APSA Diversity Fellowship Program (DFP) Travel Grant provides support for the professional development of APSA Diversity Fellows, (both current fellows and program alumni) at the APSA Annual Meeting.
-Grants will be awarded to support direct costs of participating in the 2025 APSA Annual Meeting, held in Vancouver, Canada.
+Grants will be awarded to support direct costs of participating in the 2026 APSA Annual Meeting, held in Boston, Massachusetts.

 How to Apply